GeoEngineers/RCOPublicLands/README.md

 <b> NOTE: </b> If you run into a problem via bower that the bower_components folder could not be created you might have to manually create the bower_components folder.

+### Running The Application

+Since the application is build with no server side code (.NET, PHP, Java, Ruby, Etc) you can move all of the contents of the web application either under a new IIS Virtual Directory or run a simple Python Web Server from the root of the application directory.

+To start up a new python web server simply run the following command:

+<code>sudo python -m SimpleHTTPServer 80</code>

 ### REFER TO THE WIKI FOR MAP SETUP AND CONFIGURATION

 Please refer to the [wiki](https://github.com/GeoEngineers/RCOPublicLands/wiki) for detailed instructions on map setup and more.